 A formal written response has been issued to the consumer who appears to be representing the Facebook group set up to discuss this issue, so that it can be posted and shared appropriately.
 Trading Standards would be very pleased to share their official written response on this issue with any Members who request one.'

-8. By Councillor Scordis of the Cabinet Member for Finance, Commercial and Traded Services through Kevin Bentley, we are making more general representation regarding the need for access of workers in the care markets etc.'
+8. By Councillor Scordis of the Cabinet Member for Finance, Commercial and Traded Services

 'What impact do we believe a 'No Deal Brexit' will have on our finances if this occurs?'